How do I register for services?

-Disability Services serves many students with anxiety and/or depression.
-In fact students with psychological disabilities comprise our fastest growing population of students with disabilities.
+Disability Services works with many students with anxiety and/or depression.
+In fact, students with psychological disabilities comprise our fastest growing population of students with disabilities.
 While we do not provide personal counseling, we can assist you in areas where your disability impacts your academics.
-Documentation by a physician, psychiatrist or psychologist is needed to determine if you qualify for services.
-Even if you don’t register for services, we encourage you to obtain support through the campus counseling center and/or an outside agency.
-Check out our Resources page to find a link to the Counseling Center.
+Documentation by a your treating heathcare provider is needed to determine if you qualify for services.
+Even if you don’t seek accommodations, we encourage you to obtain support through the campus counseling center and/or an outside agency.
+Visit Counseling And Psychological Services (CAPS) for information about the campus counseling center.

-Students are responsible for becoming acclimated to campus and to their class locations.
-The Office of Disability Services does not offer orientation/mobility training and does not accompany students to their classes.
+Students are responsible for learning to navigate campus and getting to their classes.
+Disability Services does not provide orientation/mobility training and does not accompany students to their classes.
 Students are strongly encouraged to meet with an orientation/mobility coach from a community agency, such as Metrolina Association for the Blind or NC Services for the Blind, at least a month prior to the start of the semester.
-Proper planning is necessary for your success in navigating the campus, independently.
+Proper planning is necessary for your success in navigating the campus independently.

 In high school I had someone help me organize my homework/projects.
 Does your office do this?

 Disability Services does not provide supports of a personal nature such as assistance with home work or academic coaching.
-This is considered the student's responsibility to manage.
-There are other support services on campus such as the University Center for Academic Excellence that can help you with college survival skills.
+There are support services on campus such as the University Center for Academic Excellence that can help you with college survival skills.
 Please click on our Differences Between High School and College and our Resources pages for more information.

 English is my second language and I am having difficulty with my courses.
 Do I qualify for accommodations such as note taking and extended time for testing?

-Difficulting with coursework that is the result of learning in a non-primary language is not a disability.
-The definition of a disability is a permanent or long term physical or mental condition that impacts a major life activity.
+Difficulty with coursework that is the result of learning in a non-primary language is not a disability.
+The definition of a disability is a permanent or long-term physical or mental condition that impacts a major life activity.
 Therefore, being an ESL student alone, does not qualify one for accommodations.
 However, any student can seek the support of the Office of Disability Services as a result of a documented learning, physical, medical, or psychological disability.

-Although pregnancy itself is not considered to be a disability, occasionally complications or difficulties develop during the pregnancy and these can be accommodated.
+Although pregnancy is not considered to be a disability, medical conditions or complications may develop during the pregnancy that require accommodations.
+Disability Services works in conjunction with the campus Title IX Office to assist our pregnant students who need accommodations.
 Documentation from your treating physician will be required if accommodations for a disabling condition are needed.
-If eligible, then appropriate accommodations will be explored with a counselor.
+If eligible, appropriate accommodations will be explored with a DS counselor.

 When registering for a continuing education course, indicate your accommodation request on the registration form.
 In addition, you must contact Continuing Education Office AND the Associate Director in the Office of Disability Services with your specific accommodation needs.
 Please note that at least 2 weeks notice is needed to ensure adequate time for accommodations.